 Inspections: Throughout construction, the city will send inspectors to verify your ADU is being built properly.
 A failed inspection can cause serious delays and rework, blowing up your timeline and budget.
 Cottage’s vetted network of licensed general contractors have decades of experience preparing for and passing inspections.
 They know the officials and build code better than anyone.

 Overall, this detailed process typically takes 4-6 months to complete.
 However, if your builder runs into issues with sequencing the different steps, dropping the ball when lining up subcontractors and ordering materials, or there are steps that need to be re-done, this timeline can quickly extend beyond the initial estimate—even double or triple the time!

-However, with experience permitting and building ADUs across the Bay Area, the Cottage team ensures that your project is completed on time and up to code every time.
+However, with experience permitting and building ADUs across hundreds of projects, the Cottage team ensures that your project is completed on time and up to code every time.

 Your ADU Building Timeline

 Just as no property is exactly the same, no single custom ADU construction process is exactly the same.
 In order to reach and even surpass the timelines laid out for your ADU project in this article, you need a team of ADU experts that have designed, permitted, and built a full range of ADUs.